 Always consider whether you can afford to buy in the first place and whether, for you, you absolutely need to own a house for financial independence.

 Renting can provide a set amount of finances that are dedicated to your rent and utilities.
 While owning a home may have cheaper monthly payments, there are additional costs to consider and budget for.
 First, you should budget to determine what type of mortgage payment you can afford while also considering utilities’ costs.
 Furthermore, beginning to save for a down payment is crucial.
 The larger the down payment you have, the more likely you will see a lower interest rate on your mortgage and a smaller mortgage payment.
 You’ll also be a top prospective buyer.

 When considering going from renting to owning your own home, you should also keep in mind costs that you do not typically see as a renter.
-These costs can include emergency expenses, moving fees, home insurance, maintenance fees, and property taxes.
+These costs include emergency expenses, moving fees, home insurance, maintenance, and property taxes.
 If you are also considering moving into a neighbourhood that requires Home Owners Association fees, this would also be an additional expense to budget for.

 While this may seem overwhelming, don’t fret.
 Owning your own home is an important step in your life that doesn’t happen overnight.
 Lean on those with experience and knowledge in this process.
 Consult with a real estate agent today to discuss how to take the next steps in becoming a homeowner.
 Don’t let the worries about how to go from renting to owning your own home, stop you from making your dream a reality.